Updated February 2026

 Self-Assessment for Sole Traders

-Sole traders must register for self-assessment with HMRC online if their earnings exceed £1,000 annually.
-Registration should be done by the 5th of October, following the end of the tax year you start trading.
+If you are a sole trader, you must register for self-assessment with HMRC online if your earnings exceed the trading income allowance of £1,000 annually.
+If your trading income goes over this £1,000 threshold, you are required to register.
+Registration should be completed by the 5th of October, following the end of the tax year in which you start trading.
 This involves informing HMRC of your self-employed status and filing annual self-assessment tax returns.

 You will need your National Insurance number, personal details, and business information to register.
 After registration, HMRC will send a Unique Taxpayer Reference (UTR) for filing tax returns.
 This process ensures that you comply with tax regulations, accurately report your business income and national insurance contributions, and pay income tax.